“I’m having trouble making out what you’re trying to say, you sound different. Are you from Boston?” – Woman serving me in a store on Monday.

 I eventually found a cool pair of Nikes in my price range at Modell’s, had a fun chat about tattoos with the guy who was serving me as I waited for a pair in my size to be brought over and then I was on my way home.
 Besides being stopped for the second time by some random guy who was trying to sell me his CD and not leaving me alone until I gave him some money (the first guy took “no” as an acceptable answer), I made it home unscathed.
 One small problem: Just in the effort to get some shoes I had already walked 14.5km (9 miles) and still had to go to the gym that night!
 At this rate I’m going to appear how the National Enquirer believes Angelina Jolie looks (right) soon!
 Upon arrival at the gym it occurred to me that it didn’t matter what shoes I was wearing, or anything I was wearing for that matter, because everybody only had one thing in their sights while working out: Their own reflection.
 Yup, those guys.
 Anyway, I made it, did a one-hour cardio workout, albeit one where I got put to shame by women twice my age doing the same thing, while Anna did pilates and then we both wobbled back home on our gelatinous legs for a night in front of the TV.

 Yesterday followed an extremely similar pattern.
 Not only did I have a few errands to run, I also realised I had very little to actually wear to the gym.
-I should’ve taken care of this yesterday, but hindsight is never 20/20.
+I should’ve taken care of this the previous day, but hindsight is never 20/20.
 Back to TJ Maxx.
 Fortunately, on this particular trip HIV Guy wasn’t there, I got what I needed, but after I achieved everything else I had set out to do I had walked another 14kms (8.6 miles).
 I went to the gym again, but could only last half an hour, it just wasn’t physically possible for me to do anymore.